 “Hair dye,” I said, pointing to the shelf

 “Ok, they are there,” she said stepping away

-Then the other day I went around the block over Matilde’s; she is a funny Italian woman in her late seventies who owns a Kiosco with her husband; their son – Mariano – also works with them.
+Then the other day I went around the block over Matilde’s.
+She is a funny Italian woman in her late seventies who owns a Kiosco with her husband; their son – Mariano – also works with them from time to time.
 When I’m in Argentina, I live in this house my parents lived for twenty years; so Matilde and her family know me and my family.

 I love them… Sometimes I go over Matilde’s to buy one pack of cigarettes just to take a break and talk to her for a while.
 She has always the Argentinian news displaying on an old TV, while her husband is sitting in a small chair behind the counter.
 One can barely see his head.

 Whenever I enter and I see both of them looking at a mayhem on the TV, I ask her, “What happened now?,” and so she tells me about the latest politician’s fuck up and complains about the country, while her husband nods without adding a word.

 Then she reminisces about Italy, tells me another story regarding her family and how beautiful life over there is; and to the customers who enter behind me she says: “She doesn’t understand this; she lives in New York.”
 She likes saying that and I like not to contradict her; we share a sense of feeling we’re outsiders and it bonds us.

 But on this particular day, when I arrived to Matilde’s, she wasn’t there, nor her husband… Her son was instead.

 I asked Mariano for a pack of cigarettes and when I was handing him the money he froze and looked at me with his eyes wide opened… So I put the money over the counter and I stepped back…